 - Report approved and funded by the President, Provost and Executive Cabinet

 About Biddison Hier

 Biddison Hier provides resource planning and management services nationwide to public and private institutions of higher education.
 The firm has been engaged in work with Stanford for over 15 years.
 Find out more.

-Are you interested in being interviewed?
-Do you want to share something about facilities with us?
+Do you want to share something about learning spaces with us?
 Do you have a question or comment?
 Email us at firstname.lastname@example.org.
 We want to hear from you.